Skip to main content

 Manual Override

-Brokers can manually override the compliance status of a document when they disagree with the automated assessment.
-This is useful when a document is flagged as non-compliant but the broker determines it is acceptable, or vice versa.
+Brokers can manually override the validity status of a document when they disagree with the automated assessment.
+This is useful when a document is flagged as invalid but the broker determines it is acceptable, or vice versa.

-• Override to compliant — The broker marks a non-compliant document as compliant, bypassing the failed rules.
+• Override to valid — The broker marks an invalid document as valid, bypassing the failed rules.

-• Override to non-compliant — The broker marks a compliant document as non-compliant, flagging it for further action.
+• Override to invalid — The broker marks a valid document as invalid, flagging it for further action.

 • Revert to original — If the broker overrides and later changes their mind, reverting to the original AI-determined status clears the override entirely.